-Respondent Comments Proposed action / changes to SPD document University of Sunderland cont. (p61) will need to be reviewed at the next stage of consultation. ensure they can be adapted over time to meet differing requirements of occupiers.
+Respondent Comments Proposed action / changes to SPD document University of Sunderland cont. consultation. requirements of occupiers.
 This is considered to be a matter for further dialogue at the design stage of specific development proposals.
 Comments noted.
 No action required.
 No changes proposed.
 Feasibility of retaining wall remodelling - paragraph on page 63 advises that 'topography of this area (around St Peter's Church) needs to be remodelled to ensure views are maximised' and should 'include the removal of retaining walls and structures where feasible'.
 It should be emphasised that the removal of the existing retaining wall that supports the 6 th -form centre's car-park is not considered economically feasible.
-This is considered to be an opinion which is not currently supported by firm evidence.
+This is considered to be a view which is not currently supported by firm evidence.
 The feasibility, or otherwise, of removing the retaining wall, will depend on future development proposals and, among other things, the wider economic background against which they are brought forward.
 It is not appropriate to dismiss it as an option at this stage.
 Comments noted.
 No action required.
 No changes proposed.
 Design code architectural recommendations - we would seek to review some of the more prescriptive design coding principles at the consultation stage.
 The approach to the architectural recommendations has been addressed following feedback from stakeholders in ongoing dialogue during the redrafting of the SPD.
 This issue has not been raised in the University's formal consultation response.
 Comments noted.
 No action required.
 No changes proposed.
 Akenside Developments Masterplan is entirely compatible with medium and long term development aspirations.
 Support and commend the document.
 Comment noted.
 No action required.
 No changes proposed.
 Metnor Property Group Concerned their development site (Bonnersfield) is within the cWHS buffer zone - could affect viability of development.
 The buffer zone of the cWHS was established and agreed at an early stage in the preparation of the WHS bid.
 It is the area within which it may be reasonably assumed there are archaeological remains associated with the monastery of St Peter's and its surrounding estates.
 The SPD is not responsible for establishing the boundaries of the buffer zone, nor can it alter that boundary.
-Comments noted.
-No action required.
+Comment noted No action required.
 No changes proposed.
 Page 13 of the SPD includes reference to [UDP Alteration No.2] policy NA3B.1 and land use.
 The A1 retail referred to is very small.
 We would prefer to have wider scope for ground floor A3 uses including A1.
-The floorspace should be greater than 250sqm in total and individual units of The land uses and restrictions referred to are already established in the higher level planning policy also referred to.
+The floorspace should be greater than 250sqm in total and individual units of 50sqm is too small.
+The land uses and restrictions referred to are already established in the higher level planning policy also referred to.
 The SPD is not able to override the policies contained in the higher level document and SPDs in general can not, in any case, allocate land for particular uses.
 No action required.
+No changes proposed.